-- xx.
-Causing Fear of Physical Harm: Intentionally or recklessly placing a person or persons in reasonable fear of imminent physical harm, caused specifically by another organization. - xxi.
-Harassment: Repeated and/or severe acts of unwelcome behavior that creates a hostile working, educational, or living environment between two or more organizations, that interfere with others academic or job performance and opportunities. - xxii.
-Hazing: Any action taken, or situation created by a person or an organization, or with the knowledge or Consent of an organization, which recklessly or intentionally endangers the mental or physical health of a student.
-(See WSU Definition)
+- 1) Causing Fear of Physical Harm: Intentionally or recklessly placing a person or persons in reasonable fear of imminent physical harm, caused specifically by another organization. - 2) Harassment: Repeated and/or severe acts of unwelcome behavior that creates a hostile working, educational, or living environment between two or more organizations, that interfere with others academic or job performance and opportunities. - 3) Hazing: Any action taken, or situation created by a person or an organization, or with the knowledge or Consent of an organization, which recklessly or intentionally endangers the mental or physical health of a student.
+(See WSU Definition) - 4) Intimidation: Implied or actual threats or acts that cause a reasonable fear of harm in another, and may be inferred from conduct, words, or circumstances reasonably calculated to cause fear.

-- xxiii.
-Intimidation: Implied or actual threats or acts that cause a reasonable fear of harm in another, and may be inferred from conduct, words, or circumstances reasonably calculated to cause fear. - xxiv.
-Retaliation: Action taken by the Interfraternity Council or any individual or group against any person for opposing any practices prohibited by the Bylaws or for filing a complaint, testifying, assisting, or participating in an investigation.
-This includes action taken against a bystander who intervened to stop or attempt to stop a violation of the Bylaws. - a.
-Retaliation includes intimidating, threatening, coercing, or in any way discriminating against an individual because of the individual's complaint or participation. - b.
-Action is generally deemed retaliatory if it would deter a ReasonablePerson in the same circumstances from opposing practices prohibitedby the Code or from participating in the resolution of a complaint.
+- 5) Retaliation: Action taken by the Interfraternity Council or any individual or group against any person for opposing any practices prohibited by the Bylaws or for filing a complaint, testifying, assisting, or participating in an investigation.
+This includes action taken against a bystander who intervened to stop or attempt to stop a violation of the Bylaws. - a) Retaliation includes intimidating, threatening, coercing, or in any way discriminating against an individual because of the individual's complaint or participation - b) Action is generally deemed retaliatory if it would deter a reasonable person in the same circumstances from opposing practices prohibited by the Code or from participating in the resolution of a complaint.

-Offenses Involving Property
+Section XIII: Offenses Involving Property

-- xxv.
-Defacement, Destruction, or Misuse of Property: Intentional and/or reckless misuse, destruction, or defacement of Property or of the property of other people without authorization. - xxvi.
-Tampering, Destruction, or Falsification of Records: Tampering with, destroying, or falsifying official records. - xxvii.
-Theft or Unauthorized Use: Theft, attempted theft, or unauthorized acquisition, removal, or use of the property of another.
+- 1) Defacement, Destruction, or Misuse of Property: Intentional and/or reckless misuse, destruction, or defacement of Property or of the property of other people without authorization - 2) Tampering, Destruction, or Falsification of Records: Tampering with, destroying, or falsifying official records. - 3) Theft or Unauthorized Use: Theft, attempted theft, or unauthorized acquisition, removal, or use of the property of another.

-General Infractions
+Section IX: General Infractions

-- xxviii.
-Aiding Infraction: Knowingly assisting in the violation of any of the provisions of the IFC Bylaws. - xxix.
-Continued Infraction: Continued infractions of the IFC Bylaws. - xxx.
-Other Illegal Activity: Violating local, state, or federal laws otherwise not covered under the Code.
+- 1) Aiding Infraction: Knowingly assisting in the violation of any of the provisions of the IFC Bylaws. - 2) Continued Infraction: Continued infractions of the IFC Bylaws. - 3) Other Illegal Activity: Violating local, state, or federal laws otherwise not covered under the Code.